Orange Grove is for fun loving, like minded, adults that share a passion for horses and learning about them.

 FOOD AND REFRESHMENTS

 After all lessons have finished, we get together in the club room for a sit down lunch with a beverage.
 There is a roster that is run for lunches with sweet, savoury and fruit options, which changes from summer to winter.
 The roster is set up on join up day, for the year, so if you join half way through the year, you will still need to put your name down for a roster.
+If you are unable to fill your roster, you need to organise for someone else to replace you.

-ADULT RIDING ASSOCIATION CHALLENGES
+ADULT RIDING CLUB ASSOCIATION CHALLENGES

-We are part of the Adult riding Association, so are eligible to represent our club in these challenges.
+We are part of the Adult riding Club Association, so are eligible to represent our club in these challenges.
 There are various competitions, which is decided at the discretion of the holding club.
 They will range from hacking to dressage to jumping, or a combination of all 3.
 They are loads of fun and a good way to get a taste of competing in a friendly and encouraging atmosphere.
 If you don't want to compete, you can still come along and support the club.

 SOME HOUSEKEEPING MATTERS!!!

 Some requests have been made about riding stallions at the club.
-Unfortunately in line with EFA insurance rules, we do not have a suitable stallion enclosure/box to accommodate a stallion.
+Unfortunately in line with EA insurance rules, we do not have a suitable stallion enclosure/box to accommodate a stallion.
 There are also issues with mares in season and beginner riders perhaps not being able to control their own horse’s reaction to a stallion.
 Therefore we are unable to accommodate them.

 If any one has any issues or questions, please let a committee member know, so we can try to accommodate and so that everyone can have a great year!
 We all want to get as much as we can out of our riding time.